Last Updated on

 If you want to pamper yourself and feel real luxury (but still super affordable in European terms), stay in hotel Esplanade, the most luxurious hotel in Zagreb.
 Everything about this hotel is luxurious.
 Make sure to try their famous Sunday brunch and treat yourself with a dinner in one of their restaurants.

-If your budget is slightly lower, but you still want to experience an old, classy hotel, you can either choose hotel Palace or Jaegerhorn.
-They are hotel with a soul, a special charm, … they have “that something”.
+If your budget is slightly lower, but you still want to experience an old, classy hotel, you can either choose the hotel Palace or Jaegerhorn.
+They are hotels with a soul, a special charm, … they have “that something”.

 If you are looking for something more modern, you can stay in hotel Loop or hotel Garden.